Stanley in Mountrail County, North Dakota — The American Midwest (Upper Plains)

 By late 1941 the United States was shipping lend-lease materiel by sea to the Burmese port of Rangoon, where it was transferred to railroad cars for the trip to Lashio in northern Burma and finally carried by truck over the 712-mile-long Burma Road to Kunming.
 Over this narrow highway, trucks carried munitions and materiel to supply the Chinese Army, whose continuing strength in turn forced the Japanese to keep considerable numbers of ground forces stationed in China.(Submitted on July 29, 2022, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 30, 2022.
 It was originally submitted on July 29, 2022, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 50 times since then.
+This page has been viewed 76 times since then and 27 times this year.
 Photos: 1, 2, 3, 4. submitted on July 29, 2022, by Cosmos Mariner of Cape Canaveral, Florida.